KidneyOS/KidneyOS/kernel/src/threading/Readme.md

 * `set` for passing back ownership of a unit which was passed away by `get`, necessary requirement for thread switching section again.
 The TID stored in the passed TCB is always trusted.

 Context switching requires raw mutable pointers to the two involved TCBs, switch_to & switch_from.
 Thus, the functionality to temporarily pass away ownership specifc to this case was introduced.
 Only in thread swtiching is the ownership thus given away, and expected to be returned before the `switch_threads` finishes execution to ensure the ownership constraint.
+It is recommeneded not to use `get` & `set` functions elsewhere unless absolutely necessary and aware of handling.

 The implementation found within the kernel currently (the [ThreadManager128](./scheduling/thread_manager_128.rs)) is a simple thread manager working on a 128 size array of Option\<Box\<ThreadControlBlock\>\>, and a 0-127 inclusive O(1) thread ID allocator utilizing BSF (Bit Scan Forward) assembly instruction & 4 x 32 bit unsigned integers.

-TODO: Need to decide how scheduler and TM are in sync.